mchappyneil/mchappyneil/README.md

 #### I'm proficient in Python, with 5 years of experience, and have intermediate knowledge in Java and Javascript.
 At the moment, I am using (and learning) Golang, Docker, AWS, and SQL

 ## Experience
 Currently, I am on my Co-Op term and work full-time as a Backend Software Developer for [KOHO Financial](https://www.koho.ca).
+I write most of my code in Go, and have completed various tickets around different areas such as queuing, test automation, AWS lambdas, etc.

-Previously, I have worked part-time as a Coding Instructor for the company [Code Ninjas in Brampton, ON](https://www.codeninjas.com/brampton-south-west-on-ca).
+Previously, I have worked part-time as a Coding Instructor for the company [Code Ninjas in Brampton, ON](https://www.codeninjas.com/brampton-south-west-on-ca) where I would guide young children through a program on learning to code mainly in JavaScript and a little Python.

 ## Past Projects
 In previous years, I've made a demo for a "Social Media Website" I call [```LinkUp```](https://github.com/neil-mehta-code/LinkUp_Social_Media_Website.git).
 I created this project back in my senior year of High School as my final project for my Computer Science class, and then spent a while updating it as I went because it was something I was really proud of.
 But with how far I've come now, I look back at the project and see several things I could have done better from the start.
 It now mostly acts as a memento for myself, to remind me of where and how I started, and how far I've come - both as a developer and as a person.